purescript-codegen/purescript-js-object/README.md

 ## The Problem

 In PureScript we usually write FFI to object methods by implementing dedicated functions on both sides.
-It seems that we can provide set of generic helpers which without sacrificing the performance are able to bind to properties and methods of a JS object (by using "uncurried" approach similar to `Effect.Uncurried` from `purescript-effect` under the hood).
+It seems that we can provide set of generic helpers which without sacrificing the performance which are able to bind to properties and methods of a JS object (by using "uncurried" approach similar to `Effect.Uncurried` from `purescript-effect` under the hood).

 ## Usage